MichaelCurrin/emoji-resources/git-log-emoji.md

 ```

-## Setup an alias
+## Set up an alias

 To make is easier to use the command above any time, you can add it to your git aliases in `~/.gitconfig`.

 Add to your git config under `[alias]` section.

 This shows a commit message in a single line and adds a tree flow for use with branches.
 No emojis yet.

 ```toml
   lol = "log --graph --decorate --oneline"
 ```

-Now the emoji command as an alias too.
+Now set the emoji command as an alias too.
 This will use `lol` as defined above.

 ```toml
   emoji = "! git lol | sed 's/docs:/📝 docs:/g ; s/feat:/✨ feat:/g ; s/chore:/🔧 chore:/g ; s/tag:/🔖 tag:/g ; s/fix:/🐛 fix:/g ; s/Initial commit$/🎉 Initial commit/g'"